telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-crystal-theme.md

 * **ReadOnlyOpacity**: Used for text in inputs when they are in a **read-only** state.
 * **FocusThickness**: The default value is **2, 2, 2, 2**.
 It is used for the thickness of the focus border.

+## Theme Variation Changing

+You can switch between the color palettes by calling the LoadPreset method as shown below:

+#### **[C#] Example 1: Changing the color variantion of the theme**
+{{region styling-appearance-crystal-theme-0}}
+	//default color variation
+	CrystalPalette.LoadPreset(CrystalPalette.ColorVariation.Light);

+	//dark color variation
+	CrystalPalette.LoadPreset(CrystalPalette.ColorVariation.Dark);
+{{endregion}}

+>The **Dark** variation of the theme is designed with a dark background in mind and it is recommended to use such a background in your application when working with it.

 ## Font Family and Font Size

 When using the **Crystal theme** you can dynamically change the **FontSize** and **FontFamily** properties of all components in the application the same way as you do in **Windows8**, **Windows8Touch**, **Office2013**, **VisualStudio2013**, **Office2016**, **Green**, **Material** and **Fluent** themes.